kubeflow/community/committee-steering/wg-governance.md

 ## WG Structure

-Kubeflow WGs are composed of several leads.
+Kubeflow WGs are composed of several Chairs.

-### WG Leads

-WG Lead provides technical leadership for a working group and Kubeflow subprojects they own.
-This is an optional role – if not present, WG chairs assume these responsibilities.

-- Number: 2+
-- Membership tracked in [wgs.yaml]

-#### Requirements

-- MUST be at least a [Member](../community-membership.md#member) on the contributor ladder
-- SHOULD hold some documented role in at least one subproject (e.g. reviewer or approver)
-- SHOULD should sustained contributions to at least one subproject
-- Have sufficient domain knowledge to provide effective technical leadership
-- Sponsored by a Kubeflow member and supported by [super-majority] vote of chairs.

-#### Responsibilities & Privileges

-- Remain active and responsive in their roles
-- When taking an extended leave of 1 or more months leads SHOULD coordinate with other leads and chairs to ensure the role is adequately staffed during the leave.
-- Establish new subprojects within the WG
-- Decommission existing subprojects
-- Have write access to the Kubeflow subprojects

 ### WG Chairs

 WG Chairs provide overall leadership for a WG.
 They are responsible for running operations and processes governing the WG.

+WG Chair membership disagreements may be escalated to the Kubeflow Steering Committee.

 - Number: 2+
 - Membership tracked in [wgs.yaml]

 #### Requirements

-- All requirements that WG leads have
+- _MUST_ be at least a [Member](../community-membership.md#member) on the contributor ladder
+- _SHOULD_ hold some documented role in at least one subproject (e.g. reviewer or approver)
+- _SHOULD_ should sustained contributions to at least one subproject
+- _SHOULD_ have sufficient domain knowledge to provide effective technical leadership
 - Sponsored by a Kubeflow member and supported by [super-majority] vote of chairs.

 #### Responsibilities & Privileges

-- All responsibilities that WG leads have
+- Remain active and responsive in their roles
-- Establish new subprojects
+- Establish new subprojects within the WG
 - Decommission existing subprojects
 - Resolve cross-subproject technical issues and decisions
 - Vote on changes to the WG charter
 - Provide yearly updates to the `kubeflow-discuss` mailing list and the community meeting.
-- Chairs SHOULD remove any other lead or chair roles that have not communicated a leave of absence and either cannot be reached for more than 1 month or are not fulfilling their documented responsibilities for more than 1 month.
+- Chairs _SHOULD_ remove any other Chairs that have not communicated a leave of absence and either cannot be reached for more than 1 month or are not fulfilling their documented responsibilities for more than 1 month.
-  - This may be done through a [super-majority] vote of chairs.
+  - This may be done through a [super-majority] vote of Chairs.

-### Escalations

-- WG Leads membership disagreements MAY be escalated to the WG Chairs.
-WG Chair membership disagreements may be escalated to the Kubeflow Steering Committee.
+- Have write access to the Kubeflow subprojects

 ## Subprojects

 ### Subproject Creation

 - Subprojects may be created by [Kubeflow Enhancement Proposal](proposals) and accepted by [lazy-consensus] with fallback on majority vote of the WG Chairs.
-The result SHOULD be supported by the majority of WG Leads.
+The result _SHOULD_ be supported by the majority of WG Chairs.
-  - The proposal MUST establish the subproject's reviewers and approvers.
+  - The proposal _MUST_ establish the subproject's reviewers and approvers.
-  - [wgs.yaml] MUST be updated to include subproject information and [OWNERS] files with the subproject's reviewers and approvers.
+  - [wgs.yaml] _MUST_ be updated to include subproject information and [OWNERS] files with the subproject's reviewers and approvers.
-- Once subprojects are approved, [similar steps](../subprojects/README.md#-migration-checklist) SHOULD be completed to create a new project.
+- Once subprojects are approved, [similar steps](../subprojects/README.md#-migration-checklist) _SHOULD_ be completed to create a new project.

 ### Technical Processes

-Subprojects of the WG MUST use the following processes:
+Subprojects of the WG _MUST_ use the following processes:

 - Follow the [Kubeflow Enhancement Proposal](../proposals) process to propose large feature requests
 - Maintain workable CI/CD